AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "What focus-area selection can add to a face yoga workflow" belongs in the blog because it explains the decision before the download.
-For "What focus-area selection can add to a face yoga workflow", the reader may be in a privacy concern around photos, notes, and AI-supported suggestions, and the job is to decide whether the next session should be shorter.
-This article gives context for "What focus-area selection can add to a face yoga workflow", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Workflow value: focus area selection" belongs in the blog because it explains the decision before the download.
+For "Workflow value: focus area selection", the reader may be in a privacy concern around photos, notes, and AI-supported suggestions, and the job is to decide whether the next session should be shorter.
+This article gives context for "Workflow value: focus area selection", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway